TomasHubelbauer/ios-photos-metadata/README.md

 Cross-reference or merge with the `ios-photos-metadata` repository.

 Use `a[download]` when iOS 13 is out and it is supported in Safari.

+See if using a non-standard keyword (like the program name) will have the same treatment or if it will be handled differently by iOS.